 Your vehicle must also have a current road tax licence.

 Blue Badge Holders

-If you live in a controlled parking zone (CPZ) and hold a valid Blue Badge, you're entitled to a free, annual residential permit.
+- If you live in a controlled parking zone (CPZ) and hold a valid Blue Badge, you can get a free, annual residential permit

-Residential parking permits are used to park in residents bays only.
-If you park on a yellow line or disabled bay, you'll need to display your Blue Badge.
+- If you park on a yellow line or any other disabled bays, you should display your Blue Badge.